Wondering where to get charity auction items?

-If you’re new to auction galas, you might not realize all of your options when it comes to securing charity auction items to sell.
+If you’re new to auction fundraisers, you might not realize all of your options.

 1. The traditional way is to ask friends, family, and businesses for donated items.

 This is the most common approach and generally the best because it garners you the greatest returns.

 The donor might give you a product from their place of business, agree to let you sell a one week stay in their vacation home, or provide a service, like baking a cake once a month for six months.

 You can also simply ask for a cash donation, though some volunteers find it more comfortable to ask for a donation in-kind than to ask for cash.

 Advantage: These items are donated.
 If you sell an item for $500, your nonprofit keeps $500.